Fork me on GitHub

 Step 5/7.
 Export your LDAP CA certificate

-Teleport connects to your Domain Controller via LDAPS.
-This means that you must let Teleport know that the certificate sent by your Domain Controller during the initial SSL connection is trusted.
-If your Domain Controller's certificate is trusted by the system repository on the system running Teleport, you can skip this step.
+Teleport connects to your domain controller using LDAPS.
+This means that you must let Teleport know that the certificate sent by your domain controller during the initial connection is trusted.
+If your domain controller's certificate is trusted by the system repository on the system running Teleport, you can skip this step.

 If you are unable to acquire the LDAP CA certificate, you can skip TLS verification by setting insecure_skip_verify: true.
-We do not recommend skipping TLS verification in production environments.
+However, you shouldn't skip TLS verification in production environments.

-2. Right click on your CA computer and select Properties.
+2. Select your CA computer, right-click, then select Properties.

-4. Select the Details view and click Copy to File.
+4. Select Details, then click Copy to File.

-6. Select a name and location for you certificate and click through the wizard.
+6. Select a name and location for the certificate and click through the wizard.

-Now transfer the exported file to the system where you're running Teleport.
-You can either add this certificate to your system's trusted repository or provide the filepath to the der_ca_file configuration variable.
+7. Transfer the exported file to the system where you're running Teleport.
+You can either add this certificate to your system's trusted repository or provide the file path to the der_ca_file configuration variable.

 Step 6/7.
 Configure Teleport